Bingo? Knitting? Senior pickleball? What do retirees do with all their free time?

 Retired teacher and private pilot Brenda does a bit of everything – traveling, volunteering, tutoring – but theater is especially close to her heart.

-While enrolled in acting lessons at the local Playhouse Merced, she got an idea and approached the Playhouse director.
-Soon after, the Playhouse partnered with Holiday Hampshire to bring a theater program to Brenda’s community in Merced, California.
+While enrolled in acting lessons at the local playhouse, she got an idea and approached the community theater’s director.
+Soon after, the playhouse partnered with Holiday to bring a theater program to Brenda’s fellow residents.

-With help from Playhouse volunteers, the acting troupe came into being.
-Every week, residents practice their parts reading aloud from scripts.
-Three times a year, they perform in front of residents and guests.
+With help from playhouse volunteers, the acting troupe was born.
+Every week, residents practice their parts, reading aloud from scripts.
+Three times a year, they perform in front of an audience of residents and guests.
 The players even learned not to say “good luck” before going on stage.
-Instead, superstitious actors prefer “break a leg” with the hope the opposite will happen.
+Superstitious thespians prefer “break a leg” with the hope the opposite will happen.

-Brenda has gone on to audition for plays at the community.
-She recently landed a supportive role in Calendar Girls and performed on stage in front of a live, paying audience.
+Brenda has auditioned for more area plays.
+She recently landed a supportive role in Calendar Girls and performed in front of a live, paying audience.

 “That idea wasn’t really on a bucket list – because I don’t have one of those,” she says with a laugh.
 “I just do whatever I want to do.”